Fusyong/pdfstract/README.md

    ```bash
    uv sync
    ```

    Or if you don't have a virtual environment:
    ```bash
    uv pip install -r requirements.txt
    ```

    Note: Some libraries may require additional system dependencies:

    - **For marker**: May require additional ML dependencies
    - **For docling**: May require specific Python versions and dependencies
    - **For pymupdf4llm**: Should work out of the box
    - **For markitdown**: May require additional dependencies for certain file types
+   - **For pdfplumber**: Should work out of the box, excellent for table extraction
+   - **For pypdf**: Pure Python implementation, works everywhere
+   - **For pypdfium2**: High performance, based on Google's PDFium

 3. **Verify installation** (optional):
    ```bash